minway/NlpTest/README.md

 1. create an ubuntu EC2 instance and make sure jdk and maven installed correctly.

 2. create a project folder, check out this repository.
+  * the original CoreNLP model jar is 360 MB which is too big for Lambda.
+I removed some unnecessary models and installed the customized jar file to the local maven repository.
+The customized jar file can be found in the Lambda deployment package.

 3. use the command "mvn package" to buildthe the jar file which should be located under the 'target' folder.

 # Deployment 2 - setup Lambda function